Shokz OpenSwim MP3 Player Review – The Best Conduction Headphones for Swimming?

 SHOKZ OpenSwim MP3 Player Review – The Best Conduction Headphones for Swimming?

-Part waterproof MP3 player, part bone conduction headphones, the Shokz OpenSwim are a swimmer’s dream for listening to music in the pool.
+Part waterproof MP3 player, part bone conduction headphones, the Shokz OpenSwim is a swimmer’s dream for listening to music in the pool.
 Here’s a hands-on, in-the-water review of the Shokz OpenSwim.

-The combination of bone conduction headphones, slim profile, and crisp, full sound means you will be able to crank out the beats while also cranking out the laps.
+Combining bone conduction headphones, a slim profile, and crisp, full sound, the OpenSwim device allows you to crank out the beats while also cranking out the laps, making them the best waterproof headphones for clear, uninterrupted sound in the pool.

 By the end, you will have a crystal-clear idea of whether the Shokz OpenSwim Music Player is right for you and your swimming.